 Cases of influenza can show up as early as October, with the flu season lasting through April.
 No matter your age, gender or zip code, you are at risk of getting the flu.
 Getting an annual flu shot is the first and most important step in preventing its spread.
 Sutter Amador Hospital recommends that everyone in the community, who can get vaccinated, should get vaccinated.

 The flu is a serious virus that can cause severe illness.
 Flu symptoms are similar to the common cold: fatigue, developing a cough and normal daily activities cannot be completed.
 When it comes to the flu, everyone is at risk, even very healthy people.

 “After a very widespread and serious flu season last year, we have seen firsthand the impact the flu can have on our community,” said Melody Montgomery, chief nurse executive at Sutter Amador Hospital.
 “It can lead to missed workdays, visits to the doctor, urgent care and emergency room, more antibiotic use, and flu-related complications and hospitalization.
 We hope people will take advantage of these free flu clinics and stay healthy this flu season.”

 Oct.
 27 from 10 a.m. to 2 p.m.

 Dec.
 2 from 10 a.m. to 2 p.m.

 Attendees are asked to help support those in need in our community by bringing a non-perishable food item to donate to the Interfaith Food Bank.

-Please note: Flu immunizations will not be available at Amador County schools so this is a good opportunity to have your children immunized at no cost to you.
+PLEASE NOTE: Flu immunizations will not be available at Amador County schools to this is a wonderful opportunity to have your children immunized at no cost to you.
 The flu shots are available to anyone over the age of 3.
 For children under the age of three, please contact your primary care provider to obtain a vaccination.